UKHomeOffice/callisto-timecard-restapi/docs/features/record-time/index.md

 #### Container commands
 - [TimeCard.find TimeEntry by date(timeentryDate, timeentryOwnerId, tenantId)](../../commands.md#get-timeentry-by-date) - used to retrieve `TimeEntry` instances.
 - [TimeCard.create timeentry(timeEntry, tenantId)](../../commands.md#create-timeentry) - used to create a new `TimeEntry`
-- TimeCard.get all TimeEntryType - TBC
+- TimeCard.get all TimeEntryType and Config - TBC

 ### Modify existing Timeentry
 ![](../../images/recordTimeModifyTimeEntry.png)